Chris41397/doj-fishing/README.md

 - Added Shop for qb-shops
 - Removed ability to buy from fishing npcs they are now just for renting boats
 - Seperated legal and illegal fishing sellers
-- Added Tackel Box to fishing pool
+- Added Tackle Box to fishing pool

 # Info
 - **[Rent](https://streamable.com/bymhyv)** a fishing boat